cdl-geneseo/geneseo-dictionary/B/Blung.md

 # Blung

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Blung

 Created by  Zachary Arthur, last modified by  Unknown User (kla8) on Nov 20, 2012

 New word provided by group, however insufficient evidence to define word.
 Therefore, Obs.
 F06Obsolete and Undefined, 2012. -K. Andryshak